The Republic Aviation F-105 Thunderchief

 A design of the 1950s, this Cold War nuclear strike bomber played a pivotal role in the air war over Vietnam

-A 24 x 18 inch profile illustration of Republic F-105D S/N 61-504, otherwise known as "Memphis Belle II", taken after the WWII B-17F "Flying Fortress" of the same name.
-The profile illustration shows "Memphis Belle II" loaded with 750 pound bombs on her center line bomb rack, with external fuel tanks and more 750 pound bombs on her wing hard points.
-This aircraft and her pilots were responsible for shooting down two MiG-17s over north Vietnam.
+Republic F-105D S/N 61-504, otherwise known as "Memphis Belle II", taken after the WWII B-17F "Flying Fortress" of the same name.
+This aircraft and her pilots shot down two MiG-17s over north Vietnam.
 The aircraft is on display at the National Museum of the United States Air Force.

 This 20 x 30 inch print combines my F-105B "Chiefs" profile illustration with an informative narrative about the history of the Thunderchief.

 This F-105B profile depicts a Thunderchief flown by the 335th Tactical Fighter Squadron ("The Chiefs"), based at Seymour Johnson Air Force Base in South Carolina.
 The plane is shown in her natural metal finish that pre-dated planes such as these being painted in silver laquer.